 May Improve Heart Health

-A 2011 research led by Arpita Basu from the Oklahoma State University found that 2 cups of low-energy cranberry juice significantly reduces free radical scavenging activity.
-However, they did not find any changes in blood pressure, glucose, and C-reactive protein levels.
-[14]
+Contrastingly, a 2011 study by Arpita Basu from Oklahoma State University found that while 2 cups of low-calorie cranberry juice did decrease free radical activity, it didn’t significantly impact blood pressure, glucose, or C-reactive protein levels.
+[12]

-A report by Rummi Devi Saini published in the International Journal of Biotechnology and Biochemistry says that foods rich in flavonoids like cranberries, apples, and garlic help reduce the risk of stomach disorders, including stomach ulcers, by inhibiting the growth of H. pylori bacteria.
+Furthermore, a report by Rummi Devi Saini in the International Journal of Biotechnology and Biochemistry emphasized that flavonoid-rich foods, such as cranberries, apples, and garlic, can diminish the risk of stomach disorders by curbing the growth of H. pylori.
 [16]

 Might Improve Post-menopausal Health